neos/neos-development-collection/Neos.Neos/Documentation/HowTos/SelectingPageTemplate.rst

         }
     }

-Instead of simply defining our `page` object inside `root.ts2`, we create a new prototype based on a `page` prototype.
+Instead of simply defining our `page` object inside `root.fusion`, we create a new prototype based on a `page` prototype.
 The content will basically remain the same, make sure only to define bare essentials that all your future custom page types can profit from.

 Your basic `DefaultPage` prototype could look something like this::